You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 If you’re a first timer

-However, constraints make you more creative and efficient with your time.
+Constraints make you more creative and efficient with your time.
 Work expands and shrinks to fill the time available.

+You are allowed to tailor your studies by cutting out low-value, unnecessary activities.
+The course outline is merely a suggestion!
 Students often realize 3 weeks before the exam that they wasted 7 weeks consuming empty-calorie intellectual candy.
 It’s often in those last 3 weeks that things click.
 More on “unnecessary activities” below.

 If you’ve taken the bar exam before